11Jagan/Airbnb-Clone/README.md

 ```
 npm start
 ```
-#🌐 Access the Live Site
+🌐 Access the Live Site
 Click the link below to explore the app:

 🔗 WanderStay - Live Airbnb Clone

-#🚧 In Development
+🚧 In Development
 🔍 Search functionality and filtering features are currently in development to enhance user experience and make property discovery faster and more efficient.

-Ask ChatGPT